Edward Thompson (1697–1742)

-Edward Thompson (26 February 1697 – 5 July 1742) was a prominent Yorkshire politician who sat in the House of Commons from 1722 to 1742.
+Edward Thompson (26 February 1697 – 5 July 1742) was a Yorkshire politician who sat in the House of Commons from 1722 to 1742.

 Life

 Thompson was the son of Edward Thompson of Long Marston (1670–1734) and Lucy Tindall, and the grandson of Henry Thompson, a wine merchant of York who established the prominence of the Thompson family.
 His sister, Henrietta, married Colonel Edward Wolfe and became the mother of James Wolfe.
 He was educated at Queen Elizabeth Grammar School, Wakefield.

 In 1722, Thompson was elected Member of Parliament for York, a seat he held for the remainder of his life.
 Employed as a Commissioner of the Land Revenue in Ireland, he issued a pamphlet justifying the introduction of a general excise there.
 This, and the pomp with which he carried out his office, aroused the scorn of Jonathan Swift in 1733 in a polemic against holders of civil office.
 From 1729 until 1733, he was Grand Master of the Grand Lodge of York.